Everything-Explained/SAI/notes/concepts/Repository Item.md

-A single instance of an object containing questions, an answer, hashes, and date properties, is a Repository Item.
+A single instance of an object containing information about an answer to listed questions, along with relevant properties pertaining to the creation of that information.

-## Scheme
+## Schema
-Within SAI, data is structured by Scheme's, which are AVRO-instantiated objects.
-The following is the current Repository Scheme:
+A Repository Item is structured by a Schema, which are [[AVRO]]-instantiated objects.
+The following is the current Repository Schema:
 ```js
 {
   type: 'record',